zzzprojects/docs/entityframework-extensions.net/pages/articles/v7-17-0-0-bulk-insert-update-delete.md

 ## Conclusion

 EF Core 7 is a big success for the Microsoft Team.
-They worked hard indeed to add support for `TPC` (Table Per Hierarchy), which we believe was the hardest inheritance to add and to improve the performance overall.
+They worked hard indeed to add support for `TPC` (Table Per Concrete), which we believe was the hardest inheritance to add and to improve the performance overall.
 The only negative point was to promote their 2 new methods as `BulkUpdate` and `BulkDelete`.

 As for ZZZ Projects, making sure that [Entity Framework Extensions](https://entityframework-extensions.net/) support EF Core 7 was also a big challenge as we kept learning new features that we were not even aware were supported.
 However, our library is improving daily, making it the most advanced and customizable library for bulk operations.